 Most of the specific things I’ve done professionally are undisclosed, which makes them sound much cooler than they are.
 (Of course, about 5% of them really are that cool, and you’re probably jealous).
 So here are a few things I’ve done

 amateurishly outside of work.

 April 2019: I implemented an error checking circuit for mixed binary/BCD arithmetic, identified a bug in the proposed design, and obtained the first available post-route area and delay figures showing a much smaller area savings and performance penalty than predicted.
 As part of the testbench, I developed a parameterized Ladner-Fischer adder with 12% less area and only 4% greater delay than the equivalent DesignWare block.

-August 2018: I put together a bibliography with DOIs for about 90% of the papers in Computer Arithmetic, Volume I (Earl E. Swartzlander, ed., May 2015, doi:10.1142/9476), because that book is a lot of dead trees to carry around.
-Please let me know if you find a canonical URL for items , , or .
+August 2018: I put together a bibliography (LaTeX, PDF) with DOIs for about 90% of the papers in Computer Arithmetic, Volume I. Please let me know if you find a canonical URL for items 18, 26, or 37.

 June 2017: I wrote a strategy guide/spoiler for TIS-100, because even video games about programming need language docs.

 Unfortunately Fortunately, I started grad school two months later and suddenly found dozens of more urgent things to do.